arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 -   Parameters

-    value: the column from which a single non-deterministic value is to be returned.
-The column can be of any data type.
-If a value in the specified column is NULL, the value is ignored.
+    value: the column from which a single non-deterministic value you want to return.
+The value of this parameter can be of any data type.
+If a value in the specified column is NULL, the row that contains this value is not included in the calculation.

 -   Return value

-    This function returns a value of the same type as the input values.
+    This function returns a value of the same type as the input value.

 -   Examples